ntorenduwayo/Election_Analysis/README.md

 5.The percentage of votes from each county out of the total count</br>
 6.The county with the highest turnout</br>
 ## Results
-The analysis for the election show that:
+The analysis for the election show that: (See the table below)
 - There were 369,711 votes cast in the election.
 - The candidates were:
   - Charles Casper Stockham who got 85,213 votes or 23.0% of all votes cast.